 I tried to do everything right when it came down to caring for my hair, skin, and body.
-I didn’t ask for melanoma, like you or your friends didn’t ask for breast cancer.
+I didn’t ask for melanoma like you, or your friends didn’t ask for breast cancer.
 Vague warnings don’t always register with writers who are health optimists.
-Now I’m playing the part of lead character looking for God-winks while writing in the middle of a real-life melodrama.
+Now I’m playing the part of the lead character looking for God-winks while writing in the middle of a real-life melodrama.

 Don’t you hate melodramas?
 I do too.